Anohni: Anohni and the Johnsons

-On May 16, 2023, Anohni announced the reappearance of her band, renaming it Anohni and the Johnsons.
+On 16 May 2023, Anohni announced the reappearance of her band, renaming it Anohni and the Johnsons.
 The band released a new single titled "It Must Change", produced by Jimmy Hogarth, with a music video starring British trans activist Munroe Bergdorf.
 The New York Times stated that "[a] cloud of elegy hangs over the song [...] as over the warming planet, while Anohni — fiercely, tenderly — seems to sing in the voice of Mother Earth herself".
-The band also unveiled an upcoming album entitled My Back Was a Bridge for You to Cross, featuring an image of Marsha P. Johnson by Alvin Baltrop on the cover, to be released by Rough Trade and Secretly Canadian on July 7, 2023.
+The band also unveiled an upcoming album entitled My Back Was a Bridge for You to Cross, featuring an image of Marsha P. Johnson by Alvin Baltrop on the cover, to be released by Rough Trade and Secretly Canadian on 7 July 2023.
 Louder Than War wrote that the album "touch[es] on elements of American soul, British folk and experimental music."
 Music videos followed for "Sliver of Ice", "Why Am I Alive Now?" (directed by Hunter Schafer), and "Scapegoat", directed by Sara Hegarty.
-The album was chosen as #1 Album of 2023 by The New Yorker.
+The album was chosen as No. 1 Album of 2023 by The New Yorker.

 Anohni and the Johnsons toured Europe and North America in 2024.
 Bob Gendron of the Chicago Tribune wrote "Anohni and the Johnsons deliver on promise with ‘It’s Time to Feel What’s Really Happening’...The timing of Anohni's declarations couldn't be more necessary.
 It represented the unvarnished truth.
 Performing their first local show in more than 15 years, the transgender singer and her group delivered nothing but sheer emotion during one of the most courageous, vital and provocative concerts to grace a Chicago stage in recent memory."